7 Easy Steps to Move In to University

 It is a good idea to always close and lock your bedroom door, even if you are just in the kitchen preparing your evening meal, as a safety precaution.

-Decide on a specific place to keep your room key or badge and stick to it so you don't waste time looking for it every day.
+Decide on a specific place to hang up your room key or badge and stick to it so you don't waste time looking for it every day.

 P.S.
-Thank you to my extended family of students who have sent me move-in day photos and quoted their top tips.
+Thank you to my extended family of students who have sent me their move in to university day photos and quoted their top tips!